tradingview/rest_integrations_docs/source/data/Symbol_info.rst

 Forex symbols have the decimal price format, however, the ``minmovement2`` value must differ from ``0``.
 In this case, ``minmovement2`` indicates the pip size on the chart and the value must be ``10^n``, where ``n`` is the number of pips.
-A pip is the smallest whole unit measurement of the spread and equals 1/100 of 1%, or 0.0001.
+A pip is the smallest whole unit measurement of the spread.
 On the chart, the pip is displayed smaller than the price digits.

 .. image:: ../../images/Data_SymbolInfo_PriceDisplay_ForexSymbols.png